Axiomatic-AI/ax-mcp/axiomatic_mcp/servers/equations/README.md

 ## Use Cases

 - **Research Paper Analysis**: Ask and obtain equations that are not explicitly written in the paper you are analyzing
-- **Derivation**: The output of the tool contains a derivation code that explain how the equation was derived
+- **Derivation**: The output of the tool contains a derivation code that explains how the equation was derived

 ## Limitations

 - Requires internet connection for API access
 - Works with single paper - multiple paper context will be added in future releases
-- Processing time depends on document and derivaiton complexity
+- Processing time depends on document and derivation complexity

 ## Support